Paratha

 Seasonality

-Year-round, though most popular during cooler months
+Year-round; most popular during winter months and cooler seasons

-Available throughout the year; ingredients are non-seasonal
+Available throughout the year; traditionally made fresh daily

 Best Months